-- 113. A private health insurer must contact APRA if it seeks to place reliance, for the purposes of complying with this Prudential Standard, on a previous exemption or other exercise of discretion by APRA, or an exemption or other exercise of discretion deemed or given effect to by APRA, under a previous Governance Standard. - 113.114.
-For all APRA-regulated institutions other than private health insurers, aAn exercise of APRA's discretion (such as an approval, waiver or direction) under a previous version of this Prudential Standard continues to have effect as though exercised pursuant to a corresponding power (if any) exercisable by APRA under this Prudential Standard.
-For the purposes of this paragraph, 'a previous version of this Prudential Standard' includes any versions of: - (a) Prudential Standard APS 510 Governance; - (b) Prudential Standard GPS 510 Governance; and - (c) Prudential Standard LPS 510 Governance.
+93.103.
+An exercise of APRA's discretion (such as an approval, waiver or direction) under a previous version of this Prudential Standard continues to have effect as though exercised pursuant to a corresponding power (if any) exercisable by APRA under this Prudential Standard.

+For the purposes of this paragraph, 'a previous version of this Prudential Standard' includes:

+- (a) Prudential Standard APS 510 Governance made on 26 November 2009; - (b) Prudential Standard GPS 510 Governance made on 26 November 2009; and - (c) Prudential Standard LPS 510 Governance made on 2 March 2010; and - (d) Prudential Standard CPS 510 Governance made on 9 September 2011; and - (e) Prudential Standard CPS 231 Governance made on 30 November 2012.

-24 Also refer to the provisions for the protection of whistleblowers in Part VIA, Division 1 of the Banking Act, Part IIIA, Division 4 of the Insurance Act, Part 7, Division 5 of the Life Insurance Act, and the whistleblowing provisions in CPS 520.
+Also refer to the provisions for the protection of whistleblowers in Part VIA, Division 1 of the Banking Act, Part IIIA, Division 4 of the Insurance Act, Part 7, Division 5 of the Life Insurance Act, and the whistleblowing provisions in CPS 520.

-25 Refer to subsection 11AF(2) of the Banking Act, subsection 32(3D) of the Insurance Act and subsection 230A(4) of the Life Insurance Act.
+Refer to subsection 11AF(2) of the Banking Act, subsection 32(3D) of the Insurance Act and subsection 230A(4) of the Life Insurance Act.